yowainwright/intrinsic-dependencies/README.md

 npm install intrinsic-dependencies -save-dev
 ```

 This should never be a dependency!
-Just use it.
+Just use it as a dev dependency.
+Or better yet, with npx.

 ## Usage